ja88a/vrfs-go-merkletree/README.md

 * VRFS API server: [`./server`](./server/Dockerfile)
 * File Storage server: [`./fileserver`](./fileserver/Dockerfile)

-Notice the monorepo specific dependencies management/requirements in case of `replace` in the respective `go.mod` files.
+Notice there the monorepo specific dependencies management/requirements in case of `replace` in the respective `go.mod` files.

 #### Manual Run of local Services